Skip links

 Private Pilot License Course Requirements

-To obtain a Private Pilot License, one must meet Federal Aviation Administration (FAA) requirements:
+To obtain a Private Pilot License, one must meet Federal Aviation Administration (FAA) and HAA requirements:

 • Flight Training: Must receive a minimum of 40 hours (20 hours dual instruction and 20 hours solo) of flight training from an FAA-approved flight instructor.